Najwantaha/Data_Projects_TripleTen/Landscape Review of Shopify Apps using Power BI/README.md

 2. **Developer Answered Column**:
    - A new column, `developer_answered`, was created using a DAX expression to indicate whether the developer responded to the review.
 If the `developer_reply` column was not blank, the value was `1` (TRUE); otherwise, it was `0` (FALSE).
    - A scatterplot was made to compare the average rating (rating) by whether the developer responded (developer_answered).
-This analysis helped uncover patterns in how developer responses correlate with ratings.

- 3. **App Reviews**:
+### App Reviews
  - This section focuses on the relationships between apps and their reviews, with an emphasis on analyzing developer responsiveness.

+1. **Relationship Between Apps and Reviews**:
     - A relationship was established between the **apps** table and the **reviews** table using the `app_id` column from the reviews table and the `id` column from the apps table.
-This relationship enabled further analysis of the reviews by linking them directly to the respective apps and developers.
     - A **bar chart** was created to show the sum of ratings for each developer.
 This visualization helped identify which developers received the most user feedback.

-  4. **Helpful Reviews Average by Developer**:
+2. **Helpful Reviews Average by Developer**:
      - A new **bar chart** was created to compare the average helpful review score (`helpful_reviews`) by each developer.
 This chart provided a clearer understanding of which developers received more helpful feedback on average, combining both rating and helpful count.

 5. **Developer Responsiveness Analysis**: